7 Types of Assessment for Improving the Learning Process

 Anyone who has been through school has most likely experienced the seven types of assessments for improving the learning process.
-The pre-tests educators used to give out at the start of every semester?
-Term papers and portfolios?
-Exams?
-These are a few examples of assessments you’ve gone through in your school years.
+The pre-tests educators used to give out at the start of every semester, term papers, portfolios, and exams, are a few examples of assessments you’ve gone through in your school years.

 School isn’t exactly the same as it was back then.
 For example, students have new digital learning tools to explore.
 However, using these technologies in the classroom doesn’t always guarantee effective learning.
 Even today, one of the most effective processes in learning is assessment.
 It might not be new, but it’s still quite effective.

-Unfortunately, many students perceive assessment with negative connotations.
+Unfortunately, for many students assessments have a negative connotation.
 For it to have an impact on learning, you must make sure to address that problem first.
 If not handled properly, the stress will inhibit their ability to learn.

 Create an Assessment in MinutesCreate an Assessment